DanielHoffmann/jquery-svg-pan-zoom/README.md

  - Only works in SVGs inlined in the HTML.
 You can use $.load() to load the SVG image in the page using AJAX and call $().svgPanZoom() in the callback
  - Touch pinch events to zoom not yet supported
  - This plugin does not create any controls (like arrows to move the image) on top of the SVG.
-These controls are simple to create manually and they can call the methods to move the image.
+These controls are simple to create manually and they can programmatically call the methods to move the image.
+ - Do not manipulate the SVG viewBox attribute manually, use SvgPanZoom.setViewBox() instead